 - Streaming Platform: HBO Max

-Those who haven’t watched The Matrix till now, congratulations you have not been provided with any spoilers for more than two decades.
-There are two sequels to this- Matrix Reloaded and Matrix Revolution that you can watch on HBO Max.
+Those who haven’t watched The Matrix till now, congratulations, you have not been provided with any spoilers for over two decades.
+There are two sequels to this- Matrix Reloaded and Matrix Revolutions that you can watch on HBO Max.

 When The Matrix was released in 1999, audiences and critics got surprised equally.
-The effects used in the movie were extraordinary and were ahead of their time.
+The movie’s effects were extraordinary and ahead of their time.

 5. A Clockwork Orange (1971)